cabinjs/axe/README.md

 * Object.assign() is not supported in IE 10
 * Object.getOwnPropertySymbols() is not supported in IE 10
 * Array.from() is not supported in IE 10
+* Set is not supported in IE 10

 #### Bundler